EyasuTew/exam/README.md

 # exam
-Directory '1', is answer for Question one .
+Directory 'Question 1', is answer for Question one .

 Directory '2', Answer for Question two:
 In '2' =>static  holde css, and js file..